Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 Unique positioning in global trade

-Architects of Globalization
+Architects of globalization

 This position is particularly valuable in a world of increasing geopolitical tensions and supply chain restructuring.
-The Sogo Shosha can act as neutral mediators and maintain complex trade relationships, even when direct bilateral relations become difficult.
+The Sogo Shosha can act as neutral intermediaries and maintain complex trade relationships, even when direct bilateral relations become difficult.

 Berkshire-like business model